rodprogramdev/100-days-of-code/log.md

 Progress: Started my JavaScript course in UDEMy and reviewing the basic concepts of JavaScript.
 Still working on the responsiveness of the tennisGame project.

 # Day 84: June 23, 2019
-Progress: Still reviewing the basics of JavaScript, reviewed concepts for variable mutation and type coercion.
+Progress: Still reviewing the basics of JavaScript concepts, reviewed concepts for variable mutation and type coercion, basic operators such as math operators, logic, and typeof operators.